Keyboard Shortcuts

 • Download the VSCode client and install the Remote-SSH extension

-# Resolving VSCode Window Overlapping Issue
+# Resolving VSCode/Cursor Window Overlapping Issue

 When clicking the "Open VSCode Client" button, the existing window may be overlapped.